lamberta/devkit-doc/guide/game-walkthrough.md

 ## Project Structure

-A game created for the Game Closure SDK has this basic file structure:
+A game created with the Game Closure SDK has this basic file structure:

 ~~~
 .